Welcome to Wordmaps Indexing

 My name is Nancy K. Humphreys and I’m now a retired indexer.
-Wordmaps Indexing services are no longer offered, but I’m leaving my site up in order to serve indexers and everyone else who loves indexing and indexes.
+I no longer offer Wordmaps Indexing services, but I’m leaving my site up in order to serve indexers, authors, and anyone else who loves books, indexing and indexes.

 How Much Does an Index Cost?

 Pricing for indexes varies widely.
 That’s because every book, by copyright law, is unique.
 So is the index for every book.
 Here’s a partial list of what an indexer considers when pircing for an index: